 Prosciutto Cheese Puffs are perfect alone or as a roll for your favorite cold cuts.
 Light, airy, moist and full of flavor, these puffs are good for an appetizer or as a side dish!

-I want to say these Prosciutto Cheese Puffs are very soufflé like because they are so light and moist, but they have these air pockets that isn’t really what you think of when having a soufflé.
+I want to say these Prosciutto Cheese Puffs are very soufflé like because they are so light and moist, but they have these air pockets that aren’t really what you think of when having a soufflé.
 Here is the picture of the Prosciutto Cheese Puff showing the center.
-Notice how its still somewhat moist, but you know its light because of all the air pockets!
+Notice how it’s still somewhat moist, but you know it’s light because of all the air pockets!

 The flakey outside yet airy inside give a very light appetizer.
 Trust me when I say, you will want to double or triple the batch when you are making them.
 They are kind of addicting and go fast.